sparklingdataocean/gh-pages/_posts/2017-12-24-word2vec2graphPsychoanalysis.markdown

 <p>This post example topics with high cosine similarity word pairs are more expected then topics with low cosine similarity word pairs.
 Lowly correlated word pairs give us more interesting and unpredicted results.
 The last example shows that within Psychoanalysis text file the word 'association' is associated with unexpected words...</p>

 <p><h3>Next Post - Associations</h3>
-In the next post we will deeper look at associations via Word2Vec2Graph model.</p>
+In the next several posts we will deeper look at data associations.</p>